Customer support: definition, role, and difference between customer service

 That might mean following up on live chat or social media with a link to relevant tips and tricks from the knowledge base or company blog.

-5 tips for providing great customer support
+5 tips for providing good customer support

 There is always a technical answer to a technical problem, and a customer support representative is there to help when those issues arise.
 But the type of help being offered, when, how, and to whom, can be what sets a support team apart.